Universe: Particles

-Standard model of elementary particles: the 12 fundamental fermions and 4 fundamental bosons.
+Standard Model of elementary particles: the 12 fundamental fermions and 4 fundamental bosons.
 Brown loops indicate which bosons (red) couple to which fermions (purple and green).
 Columns are three generations of matter (fermions) and one of forces (bosons).
 In the first three columns, two rows contain quarks and two leptons.
 The top two rows' columns contain up (u) and down (d) quarks, charm (c) and strange (s) quarks, top (t) and bottom (b) quarks, and photon (γ) and gluon (g), respectively.
 The bottom two rows' columns contain electron neutrino (ν_{e}) and electron (e), muon neutrino (ν_{μ}) and muon (μ), tau neutrino (ν_{τ}) and tau (τ), and the Z^{0} and W^{±} carriers of the weak force.
 Mass, charge, and spin are listed for each particle.

 Ordinary matter and the forces that act on matter can be described in terms of elementary particles.
-These particles are sometimes described as being fundamental, since they have an unknown substructure, and it is unknown whether or not they are composed of smaller and even more fundamental particles.
+These particles are sometimes regarded as fundamental because they have no known substructure.
 In most contemporary models they are thought of as points in space.
-All elementary particles are currently best explained by quantum mechanics and exhibit wave–particle duality: their behavior has both particle-like and wave-like aspects, with different features dominating under different circumstances.
+All elementary particles are described by quantum mechanics and exhibit wave–particle duality: their behavior has both particle-like and wave-like aspects manifest under different circumstances.

 Of central importance is the Standard Model, a theory that is concerned with electromagnetic interactions and the weak and strong nuclear interactions.
 The Standard Model is supported by the experimental confirmation of the existence of particles that compose matter: quarks and leptons, and their corresponding "antimatter" duals, as well as the force particles that mediate interactions: the photon, the W and Z bosons, and the gluon.
 The Standard Model predicted the existence of the recently discovered Higgs boson, a particle that is a manifestation of a field within the universe that can endow particles with mass.
 Because of its success in explaining a wide variety of experimental results, the Standard Model is sometimes regarded as a "theory of almost everything".
 The Standard Model does not, however, accommodate gravity.
 A true force–particle "theory of everything" has not been attained.